AutoGIS-2021/exercise-5-E1eanor/README.md

 - Optional: Links to the published maps stored in the [**docs/index.md -file**](docs/index.md) (problem 3)

 For both maps, think a bit about the audience of the map, and pay attention to your cartographic choices.
 Check out [this blog post for further hints on creating good maps](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/).

+## Exercise 5 grade and feedback: 20.0 / 20.0 points
+### Grader
+- Bryan R. Vallejo
+### Problem scores
+- Problem 1: 10.0 / 10.0
+- Problem 2: 10 / 10.0
+### Comments
+- Nice static map.
+I got curious about deprivation index.
+Good to see a map from a different place. :) Well formated
+- Good interactive map.
+Nice how you included the heat map of bike parking over bike lanes.
+It gives a good context.